This page contains affiliate links. Please read our disclosure for more info.

 If we’d had more time, we would have walked up to the other side of the ravine.
 The views back across to Matera are best at Belvedere Murgia Timone.
 The walk here takes about two hours.
 There are a number of rupestrian churches nearby carved out of the rock.

 If you don’t feel like hiking, you can reach the viewpoint by car—it’s a 15-minute drive from Matera Centrale train station.
 It would be stunning at sunset.

 You can also explore the cave churches on this guided tour to Murgia Park.

 Where to Stay in Matera

-The most atmospheric and welcoming places to stay in Matera are cave B&Bs and there are some excellent options.
+The most atmospheric and welcoming places to stay in Matera are cave hotels and B&Bs.

 It’s been lovingly restored with an arched ceiling from rustic creamy stone and the decor is kept simple with just some lovely details like a carving of the city along the wall.

 The cave is cool inside but doesn’t feel damp.
 There’s good WiFi and the bathroom has a powerful rain shower and is decorated with a colourful mural of the Basilicata countryside.